SummaryRead the full fact sheet

 The female body shows several signs of ovulation.
 You may experience some or all of these signs, including:

-- Mucus changes - about two weeks before menstruation, an ovulating woman may notice slick and slippery mucus.
+- mucus changes – about two weeks before menstruation, if you are ovulating you may notice slick and slippery cervical mucus

-Ovulation depends on the activity of various structures and their hormones, including:
+Ovulation depends on the activity of various glands and their hormones, including:

-- Pituitary - known as the ‘master gland’ of the hormone (endocrine) system.
+- pituitary – known as the ‘master gland’ of the hormone (endocrine) system.
 It is located within the brain, at the base of the skull, and is connected to the hypothalamus by a thin stalk.
-It uses chemicals to prompt the ovaries to produce their hormones.
+The pituitary uses chemicals to prompt the ovaries to produce their hormones

 Menstrual cycle explained